reecen96/rogueratz-wp/TOKENOMICS/The Tokenomics Model.md

 Rogue Ratz will introduce a dual-token economy model.
 The advantages of utilising two SPL Tokens for the platform include additional financial incentive, structure, features, and utility for the holders.
 Obscuring a liquidity backed token from the in game currency will give greater control over growth & inflationary pressures of the token - ensuring sustainable growth.

-Our tokenomics have been built from the ground up to be deflationary. $CHEESE & $CREW will be burnt on each transaction.
+Our tokenomics have been built from the ground up to be deflationary. $CHEESE & $CRED will be burnt on each transaction.

 Utilising the token swap model, balancing the value and benefits for the tokens is made easy.